mattmunz/Reasons/README.md

 ## TODO

 * Implement the most basic use case (Questions support)
-  1. Make a service API and client -- to run locally
+  1. Make a service API and client -- to run locally, TDD
      1. In-memory -- Reuse Jot code
-        1. persons: POST, GET
+         1. persons:
+           1. POST -- continue at PersonsEndpointTest.
+Get it to pass...
+           2. GET
          2. questions: POST, GET
      2. With persistence
   2. Implement Angular UI to access that API
 * Prioritize this list